99004302-nikhilhr/Python-Miniproject-258088/README.md

  Then game will start,it except the input of any key in order to start the game.

     Feature:
-    *  spacebar will move the shape to bottom of the grid.
+    *  spacebar will move the block to bottom of the grid.
-    *  ↑ change the position of symbol
+    *  ↑ change the position of block
-    * ← → movement of symbol left or right
+    * ← → movement of block left or right
-    *  ↓  move the symbol to bottom
+    *  ↓  move the block to bottom
- When the shape placed reach the top of the grid ,the game is over and it restart the game.
+ When the block placed reach the top of the grid ,the game is over and it restart the game.

 ## Installation